-Students working on mentored research projects in field sites near Kent State University or in the 3,600 acre Holden Arboretum.
+Students working on mentored research projects in field sites near Kent State University, in the 3,600 acre Holden Arboretum, and in the 23,000 acre Cleveland Metroparks.
 A wide range of projects are available to students with interests in ecology and environmental sciences.

 Terrestrial-aquatic linkages in urban impacted ecosystems at Kent State